ctphoenix/Python-Course-Material/chapter1.md

 In this five-part exercise, we will count the frequency of each letter in a given string.

 *** =instructions
-- Abraham Lincoln was the president during the American Civil War.
+- Abraham Lincoln was a president during the American Civil War.
 His famous 1863 Gettysburg Address has been stored as `address`, and the `counter` function defined in part **1c** has been loaded.
 Use these to count the number of letters in this address, and save this as `address_count`.
 - Print `address_count`.

 *** =hint